Topics in this article include:

 Food sources that increase glutathione do so by providing precursor building blocks (glutamate, glycine, l-cysteine, l-cystine, selenium, sulfur, alpha lipoic acid, vitamins C&E, folate, carnosic acid, glutathione reductase, etc.).

-The truth is, cayenne pepper in small to moderate (even large) quantities will accomplish a detoxification effect and thinning of the mucus much more safely than NAC.
+The truth is, cayenne pepper in small to moderate (even large) quantities will accomplish a detoxification effect and thinning of the mucus much more safely than the medical NAC.

 Cayenne pepper possesses a rich history in healing and accelerating recovery from virtually any condition.
 Its nutritional profile includes many essential nutrients for overall health, such as niacin, zinc, vitamin A, E, C, several B's, quercetin, iron, magnesium, folate, essential fatty acids, phosphorus, potassium, and many others.

-Sea vegetables contain all of the important glutathione precursors in a bioavailable form, along with numerous minerals, iodine (antimicrobial), selenium (immune boosting), amino acids, proteins, and alkalizing benefits (essential to healing).
+Sea vegetables contain all of the important glutathione precursors in a bioavailable form, along with numerous minerals, iodine (antimicrobial), selenium (immune boosting and a glutathione precursor), amino acids, proteins, and alkalizing benefits (essential to healing).

-Hyssop, while not directly contributing to glutathione's construction, is one of Nature's finest liver and organ detoxifiers, with great benefits for the entire respiratory system and pathogen reduction powers, complementary to glutathione's purpose in the body .
+Hyssop, while not directly contributing to glutathione's construction, is one of Nature's finest liver and organ detoxifiers, with great benefits for the entire respiratory system and pathogen reduction powers which are complementary to glutathione's purpose in the body.

-Hyssop Pine Tea now contains Pine Needles and Rosemary (another antioxidant), and many other immune boosting herbs.
+Hyssop Pine Tea contains Pine Needles (containing GSH and its precursors) along with Rosemary (another antioxidant), and many other system detoxifiers and immune boosting herbs.

-Vitamin D from sunlight, mushrooms, pine needle tea, and sea vegetables increase the production of glutathione in the body, particularly in the brain.
+Vitamin D derived from from sunlight, mushrooms, pine needle tea, and sea vegetables increase the production of glutathione in the body, particularly in the brain.

 The dry powder of un-denatured raw whey protein is an acceptable option as long as it comes from antibiotic and hormone free, grass fed animals.